thevvp/monograph_test/README.md

 - clone this repository, download prepared execution environment built using jupyter notebook and run this code

 # Instruction for 2nd option
-Environment supports 32bit and 64bit versions of Windows 10 and web-browsers Firefox, Chrome, Safari.
+Environment supports **only** 32bit and 64bit versions of Windows 10 and web-browsers Firefox, Chrome, Safari.
 To unpack environment archive you should have installed 7z or WinRAR tool in your system

 ### Cloning repository as zip archive